UBC-STAT/stat-301/docs/syllabus-page.md

 Times are in Pacific Time

 - The lectures are **mandatory** *and* **in person** on Tuesdays and Thursdays from 12:30 to 2:00 pm
-- The lectures will be held in Leonard S. Klinck (LSK) building, Room 201
+- The lectures will be held in Leonard S. Klinck (LSK) building, Room 200
-- Tutorials will be held **in person** in Biological Sciences, Room 1000, on Thursdays from 5:00 to 6:00 pm
+- Tutorials will be held **in person** in Chemistry, Room B250, on Thursdays from 5:00 to 6:00 pm

-**NOTE:**
+**IMPORTANT cancellations:**
-    - Tuesday September 6th is UBC Imagine Day, so we will have our first lecture and tutorial on Thursday Sep 8th
+    - Tuesday September 5th is UBC Imagine Day, so we will have our first lecture and tutorial on Thursday Sep 7th.
+    - Oct 12th is "Make-up Monday", so both the lecture and the tutorial are cancelled.
-    - Nov 9-11th is mid-term break, so we will have only one lecture that week on Tuesday Nov 8th and there won't be a tutorial
+    - Nov 13-15th is mid-term break, so we will have only one lecture that week on Thursday Nov 16th.
+There will be a tutorial to address questions about the project.

 ### Office hours and questions
 Times are in Pacific Time

 - **Instructor**: Wednesdays 3:30 - 4:30 pm via Zoom (link on Canvas).
-- **TA**: Fridays 2:00 - 3:00 pm via Zoom (link on Canvas).
+- **TA**: TBD
-- Post questions on [PIAZZA](https://piazza.com/ubc.ca/winterterm12022/stat3011012022w1) for general discussions and answers!
+- Post questions on [PIAZZA]([https://piazza.com/ubc.ca/winterterm12023/stat3011012023w1]) for general discussions and answers!
 - **Please, do not ask questions about course material through email!!**

 #### Test Dates

-- Midterm 1: Thursday, October 6th at 12:30pm
+- Midterm: Thursday, October 26th at 12:30pm-1:50pm
-- Midterm 2: Thursday, November 3rd at 12:30pm
-- Final Exam: Fri Dec 16 2022 @ 12:00 pm in room cirs-1250
+- Final Exam: TBA (2 hours)

 ### Software Platforms

 - Students will learn to perform their analysis using the [R programming language](https://cran.r-project.org/).
-- Worksheets and tutorial problem sets as well as the final project analysis, development, and reports will be done using [Jupyter Notebooks](http://jupyter.org/).
+- Worksheets and tutorial problem sets as well as the final project analysis, development, and reports will be done using [Jupyter Notebooks](http://jupyter.org/) and R.
 - Students will access the worksheets and tutorials in Jupyter Notebooks through Canvas.

 ### Textbooks